zwYang2004/PepSpecBench/README.md

 - metadata sensitivity analysis (NCE/charge),
 - figure/table regeneration scripts used by the manuscript.

-Official reporting uses the shared canonical `level1` metrics only.
+Official reporting uses the shared canonical metrics only (Note: referred to as 'level1' metrics in the codebase).

 ## Dataset Access
 The fully processed, benchmark-ready datasets (including PROSPECT, MassIVE-KB, and OOD evaluation bundles) are hosted on Hugging Face: